Konrad Krafft von Dellmensingen: World War I

 On mobilization in 1914, Generalmajor Krafft von Dellmensingen became chief of the general staff of the German 6th Army, and served with that command in the Battle of the Frontiers and the Race to the Sea.
 On May 27, 1915, shortly after his promotion to Generalleutnant, he took command of the newly formed Alpenkorps, a provisional mountain division.
 He would lead the division until the end of February 1917, through fighting on the Italian Front, at Verdun, and in the invasions of Serbia and Romania (see Battle of Sălătrucu).
 He received the Pour le Mérite, Prussia's highest military honor, on September 13, 1916, and oak leaves to the Pour le Mérite on December 11, 1916, as well as honors from Bavaria, other German states, and their Austro-Hungarian and Ottoman allies.

 On March 1, 1917, Krafft von Dellmensingen became chief of staff of Army Group Duke Albrecht of Württemberg, where he served until September 9, 1917.
 On September 11, 1917, he received the Commander's Cross of the Württemberg Military Merit Order, Württemberg's highest military decoration.
 He then became chief of staff of the 14th Army under Otto von Below, and helped plan the operation that would become the successful Battle of Caporetto.
 On October 24, 1917, he received the Grand Cross of the Military Order of Max Joseph, Bavaria's highest military decoration.

 On February 2, 1918, the 14th Army in Italy was dissolved and the army's staff under Otto von Below took command of the 17th Army, newly formed for the German spring offensive in France.
 After helping prepare the army for the offensive, Konrad Krafft von Dellmensingen was promoted to General der Artillerie and given command of the II Bavarian Army Corps, which he led from April 18, 1918, through the German spring offensive and the defensive battles that followed to the war's end.

+During the very last days of the war, in November 1918, Konrad Krafft von Dellmensingen was commander of those Bavarian border troops which were sent to Tyrol after the Armistice of Villa Giusti, which was signed on 3 November 1918 and took effect on 4 November.
+The terms of the armistice allowed allied troops to march through Austria with the implication of a possible attack on Germany from the south.
+The Bavarians - now against protests from Austrian authorities - occupied some places south of the Brennerpass, like Franzensfeste or Gossensass, and a bridge south of Brixen was blown up.
+When Italian troops arrived, however, and due to the overthrow of the monarchy in Bavaria by Kurt Eisner, the Bavarians retreated without combat.